cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-primary/setup.md

 {{<Aside type="note">}}

-If you need Cloudflare to transfer out edge IP addresses instead of origin IP addresses or hostname for proxied records, reach out to your account team for further instructions.
+If you need Cloudflare to transfer out edge IP addresses instead of origin IP addresses or hostnames for proxied records, reach out to your account team for further instructions.

 {{</Aside>}}